be0vlk/owlculus-gui/README.md

 ## Usage

-After cloning the repo and installing requirements, cd into the repo root directory and run:
+After cloning the repo and installing requirements, cd into the repo directory and run:

 ```python owlculus```